 The shoulder is a ball and socket joint.
-During a shoulder dislocation the ball is knocked off of the socket.
-At the time of the dislocation the ligaments are stretched, and the labrum (cartilage disc in the shoulder) is usually torn.
-If the shoulder continues to dislocate then surgery is often advised.
-The type of surgery necessary will depend on the number of dislocations you had, and whether or not you have injuries to the ligaments in the shoulder or the ligaments and the bones around the shoulder.
+A shoulder dislocation occurs when the ball falls off the socket.
+Shoulder dislocations occur from a fall, or as an injury during contact sports.
+When the shoulder dislocates the ligaments are stretched, and the labrum (cartilage disc in the shoulder) will tear.
+If the shoulder dislocates more than once then surgery is often advised.
+The type of surgery necessary will depend on the number of dislocations you had.
+The success rate of shoulder dislocation surgery is often high.

 What is a Shoulder Dislocation:

 Most shoulder dislocations occur due to an injury or trauma.
-Other shoulder dislocations can be a more complex issue.
-Not all shoulder dislocations occur for the same reason.
-You can have loose ligaments or torn ligaments — you can dislocate your arm forward, backwards or in both directions.
+On occasion the shoulder will dislocate simply because you were born with loose ligaments.
+Shoulder dislocations can also occur in different directions.
+You can dislocate your arm forward, backwards or in both directions.
 You may have had only one dislocation, or you may have had many.
 Because there are different types of shoulder dislocations we classify them by:

 - when the dislocation occurred (recent or not)